codepath/android_guides/Understanding-App-Permissions.md

 <img src="http://imgur.com/nZ2WX8W.png">

 Each pattern dictates a different way of requesting permissions.
 For instance, when requesting for critical but unclear permissions, use a warm welcome screen to help understand a permission is requested.
 For critical permissions, such as a camera app that needs camera permission, ask up-front for it.
 Secondary features can be requested later in context, such as a geotagging app when asking for a location permission.
-For permissions that are secondary and unclear, you should include a rationale explanation if you really need them.
+For permissions that are secondary and unclear, you should include a rationale explanation if you really need them (setting `shouldShowRequestPermissionRationale() to be true)

 ### Storage permissions

-Rethink about whether you need read/write storage permissions (i.e. `android.permission.WRITE_EXTERNAL_STORAGE ` or `android.permission.READ_EXTERNAL_STORAGE`), which give you all files on the SD card.
+Rethink about whether you need read/write storage permissions (i.e. `android.permission.WRITE_EXTERNAL_STORAGE` or `android.permission.READ_EXTERNAL_STORAGE`), which give you all files on the SD card.
 Instead, you should use methods on Context to access package-specific directories on external storage.
 Your app always have access to read/write to these directories,so there is no need to permissions to request it:

 ```java
 // Application-specific call that doesn't require external storage permissions